Eitan-Sprejer/GoodFire-Autosteer-Evaluation/blogpost.md

 2. **Behavior** (1-5 scale).
 Indicates how well the response achieves the user steering query.
    - 5: Successfully implements the requested behavior
-   - 3: Behavior unchanged from basel   ine
+   - 3: Behavior unchanged from baseline
    - 1: Exhibits opposite of requested behavior

 <!-- <roadblock 3 — 1 sentence> -->